 Status of lakes and streams

-Pesticides play an important role in ensuring good crop yields, but also carry a risk of toxic compounds entering the surrounding environment.
-Pesticides that are spread on agricultural land can be carried with rainwater down through the soil to the groundwater or via surface run-off, erosion and drainage water out to streams, rivers and lakes.
+Pesticides play an important role in ensuring good crop yields, but at the same time carry a risk of toxic compounds entering the surrounding environment.
+Plant protection products that are spread on agricultural land can be carried away with rainwater into watercourses and lakes.
 On the way they are broken down, often to more harmless substances, but some reach the water recipient and there they can cause damage to plants and animals in aquatic ecosystems and pose a threat to drinking water quality.

 Risk of damage has decreased

-When pesticides began to be used on a greater scale during the 1950s, the products were initially applied without any great knowledge of the negative effects that can occur in the environment.
+When pesticides began to be used on a greater scale during the 1950s, the products were applied without any great knowledge of the negative effects that can occur in the environment.
 Persistent compounds that accumulated in food chains were used, for example DDT.
 When knowledge increased about the risks of spreading pesticides, stricter rules were introduced on the compounds that could be used.
 Persistent and bioaccumulating compounds in particular had to be avoided.
-The amount of substances used has decreased in recent decades.
+Levels of substances used in agriculture have decreased in recent decades.
 The handling and application of these substances has also improved.
-All this has led to a decrease in the risk of unintentional damage to the environment, particularly the risk of a compound being able to have a long-term impact and to build up concentrations that are damaging to flora and fauna in the environment.
+All this has led to a decrease in the risk of unintentional damage to the environment, particularly the risk of a compound being able to have a long-term impact and to slowly build up concentrations in the environment that are harmful to flora and fauna.

 Pesticides found in the aquatic environment

-Through the national environmental monitoring programme in Sweden, pesticide status in the environment has been continuously assessed since 2002.
-Pesticides are analysed in streams in four small catchments and in two rivers.
-The results of these analyses show that small amounts of pesticides are present in all streams and rivers and that in approximately one in three samples, one or other compound exceeds the guideline value which indicates that some damage can occur.
-However, such cases are rather moderate and it is not possible to identify any particular compound that is particularly risky.
-Between 10 and 20 compounds are found once or twice a year in concentrations that can pose risks for algae and fauna in rivers and streams.
+Through the national environmental monitoring programme in Sweden, pesticide status in the environment has been continuously monitored since 2002.
+Pesticides are analysed in streams in four small catchments and in two slightly larger rivers.
+The results of these analyses show that small amounts of pesticides are present in all streams and rivers, and that in approximately one in three samples, there is some compound that exceeds the guideline value, which indicates that some organism that live in water can be harmed.
+However, in most cases these excesses are fairly moderate.
+Between 10 and 30 compounds are found once or twice a year in concentrations that can pose risks for algae and fauna in rivers and streams.

 With the help of an estimated toxicity index, it is possible to compare water quality between different sampling areas and within the same area at different times.
 A higher index value means a greater risk of effects on aquatic organisms.

-The diagram shows the index values per year for surface water within the four areas where environmental monitoring has been carried out in Sweden since 2002.
+The diagram shows the index values per year for surface water within the four catchments (one per county) where environmental monitoring has been carried out in Sweden since 2002.
 The changes in the index values show the trend for the cumulative incidence of pesticide residues (per area and year) in relation to the respective guideline values.
 Compounds with guideline values lower than the detection limit are not included in the calculations.
-Source: Results from environmental monitoring of pesticides (plant protection products) – Annual report 2011.
-Ekohydrologi 132, SLU 2012.

 The diagram shows changes in mean concentrations of pesticides in the River Vemmenhög in the period 1992-2011.
-Source: Results from environmental monitoring of pesticides (plant protection products) – Annual report 2011.
-Ekohydrologi 132, SLU 2012.
+Glyphosate and its metabolite AMPA showed in read.